 If you can just change the diff ratio, then you want to make sure that you have selected the best diff for your racing car (and for the particular track you are driving.)

-There is an objective way you can get a good answer – however it does involve some maths.
+There is an objective way you can get a good answer.

 Path 1 – If you are interested in the maths, the most of it is covered in these two previous posts:

 Path 2 – If you are interested more in the concepts and what goes into the decision, then click to watch the video I put together (above or) here: https://youtu.be/OH10et2k7lA